junxit/us-congress-bills-115/bill.md

 ---
 legis-num: S.J.
 RES.
 60
-congress: 115th CONGRESS
+congress: One Hundred Fifteenth Congress of the United States of America
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S.J.
 RES.
 60